 166. In 2003, Honda issued an RFQ for front Windshield Wiper Systems to be installed in the 2006 Honda Civic coupe and sedan.
 Honda issued the RFQ to, at least, Bosch, DENSO, and Mitsuba.
-Honda maintained a dual supplier policy, and Mitsuba was one of the incumbent suppliers.
-DENSO's and and and discussed the RFQ with either Mitsuba's and and and discussed the RFQ with respect Mitsuba's "commercial rights" to the Civic business.
+Honda maintained a dual supplier policy, and Mitsuba was one of the either Mitsuba's or his successor, DENSO ultimately agreed to respect Mitsuba's "commercial rights" to the Civic business.
 In late 2003 or early 2004, the same DENSO and Mitsuba employees confirmed their respective bids.
 Honda ultimately awarded the sedan contract to Mitsuba as the parties had agreed.